Redemption of the Soul

 In scripture, the soul of man is called the “heart.”[iv]
 The heart of man is the seat of our emotional and intellectual life.
 Out of the heart flows our moral, spiritual, and physical being.
 The heart is also the seat of thought, emotion, feeling, volition, and consciousness.
 These attributes are called mahshebot libbo in Hebrew.
 Therefore, in Judaism, man’s mind, heart, and soul are considered one.[v]

 Yeshua said, “You shall love the Lord your God with all your heart, with all your soul, and with all your mind” (Matthew 22:37).
-So he instructed His disciples to love God with our whole created being—our body and soul.
-And He told us that everything within our created being (our thoughts, emotions, feelings, volition, and consciousness) was to love God first and primarily above anything else.
+So he instructed His disciples to love God with our whole created being—our body and soul—and He told us that everything within our created being (our thoughts, emotions, feelings, volition, and consciousness) was to love God first and primarily above anything else.

 At the fall of man in the Garden of Eden, humanity separated from God.
 Through this separation, our bodies and souls became corrupt; as written, “The heart is more deceitful than all else and is desperately sick; Who can understand it?”
 (Jeremiah 17:9).

 However, God made provision in Christ for the atonement and redemption of our fallen souls by shedding His blood.
 As is written, “The life of the flesh is in the blood, and I have given it to you upon the altar to make atonement for your souls; for it is the blood that makes atonement for the soul” (Leviticus 17:11).
-The blood sustains the flesh, and without it, there is no physical life.
-That which sustains our soul is the Spirit of God.
+The blood nourishes and sustains the flesh, and without it, there is no physical life.
+That which feeds and sustains our soul is the Spirit of God.
 And without His Spirit, there is no life at all.

 In Christ, God has given us a new heart and spirit and made us a new creation in Him.[vi]
 So, while we now have a new spirit connected to God that sets our hearts on the things of His Kingdom, the brain and mind that process the deeper aspects of man’s soul must still be renewed daily.[vii]
 Why?